rohanbatrain/knowledge-base/docs/Home/Track-Record.md

-[^1]: In kali nethunter, I learned how to brick my phone, and thus end up learning about edl and qualcom flashing of factory firmware using msm
+[^1]: In kali nethunter, I learned how to brick my phone, and thus end up learning about edl and qualcom flashing of factory firmware using msm.